VisDunneRight/gd_benchmark_sets/notion_data/Benchmark sets 0cc6b5e454304aec98f3b59b1a720476/Literature ad87f14e7097454fb2f784e2c8a2797a/Literature - Algorithm 12e01bfc60a84007aa7d2d34293e123d/Optimal Sankey Diagrams via Integer Programming fcb5d816998f40d6b57c4d8dd5a8b52f.md

 Notes: This is an interesting example of a case in which the number of nodes in a layer affects performances more than the sheer number of nodes paper type: algorithm
 Technique: ILP
-Graph feature: Clusters (pre-existing), Layered graphs, N-layers Dataset tag clean: Custom (Non Replicable), World Greenhouse Gas Emissions Dataset used: World Greenhouse Gas Emissions dataset size: 21
+Graph feature: clusters (pre-existing), layered graphs, n-layers Dataset tag clean: Custom (Non Replicable), World Greenhouse Gas Emissions Dataset used: World Greenhouse Gas Emissions dataset size: 21